|

 As explained above,

-Isotopes are atoms
+isotopes are atoms

 of the same element with different masses due to different numbers of